ttsim-dev/ttsim/docs/geps/gep-05.md

 parameter files) for the following reason:

-- Rounding rules are not a parameter, but a function property that we want to turn off and on.
+- Rounding rules are not a parameter, but a function property that we want to turn off an one.
 Hence, it makes sense to define it at the function level.
 - Rounding parameters might change over time.
 In this case, the rounding parameters for each period can be specified using the `start_date`, `end_date` keywords in the `policy_function` decorator.
 - Optional rounding can be easily specified for user-written functions.
-- At the definition of a function, it is clearly visible whether and how it is optionally rounded (initially we included the rounding parameters in the yaml files, which led to an unclear structure there and one always had to look in two places).
+- At the definition of a function, it is clearly visible whether it is optionally rounded and where the rounding parameters are found.

 ## Discussion